 Fixing the EconomyIncreasing utility of the digital currency has been well received by some citizens in the nation.
 Jenny Rodríguez, a worker at an aluminum firm, appreciated the Petro’s stability relative to the national bolivar:

+“Yes, from my point of view it is better… In my Homeland purse, what falls in Petros saves [value] and has earned me a lot of interest.”She added that greater acceptance of the currency in Venezuela may eventually mean that the currency never needs to be exchanged at all.
 Venezuela has plagued by economic crises for many years now.
 The Petro is part of the government’s efforts to stabilize the nation’s economy and reduce its dependency on foreign currency.
 The government is also believed to own an unknown quantity of Bitcoin (BTC) and Ether (ETH) as part of its reserves.
 Bloomberg previously reported that the South American government was exploring the use of crypto assets to bypass economic sanctions.